MuLabPKU/HD-PiSSA/README.md

 ```bash
 bash run.sh
 ```

+⚠️ Note
+Training might be slow, because we use a float32 base model by default, and our parallel code isn't fully optimized yet.

 ## Evaluation

 The results reported in our paper are evaluated based on ![PiSSA's evaluation code base](https://github.com/GraphPKU/PiSSA).

 ## Citation
 ```bibtex